-- 2.5 The new social responsibility provision is supplemented by an ordinary code provision that requires licensees to share their risk assessment with licensing authorities when applying for a premises licence or applying for a variation to existing licensed premises, or otherwise at the request of the licensing authority.
-Both provisions take effect from 8 May 2015. - 2.6 Where concerns do exist, perhaps prompted by new or existing risks, a licensing authority may request that the licensee share a copy of its own risk assessment which will set out the measures the licensee has in place to address specific concerns.
-This practice should reduce the occasions on which a premises review and the imposition of license conditions is required. - 2.7 The licensing authority have an expectation that all local risk assessments will take into account the local social profile of the area.
+- 2.4 The new social responsibility provision is supplemented by an ordinary code provision that requires licensees to share their risk assessment with licensing authorities when applying for a premises licence or applying for a variation to existing licensed premises, or otherwise at the request of the licensing authority.
+Both provisions take effect from 8 May 2015. - 2.6 LRA's must be kept at licensed premises and be available for inspection by RA's.
+The LRA must be submitted to the LA with any new or variation application, otherwise the application has not been properly served.
+The LRA must also be submitted when changes in the local environment or the premises warrant a risk assessment to be conducted again. - 2.7 The licensing authority have an expectation that all local risk assessments will take into account the local social profile of the area. - 2.8 The council will expect the local risk assessment to consider as a minimum: